How much energy do solar panels produce?

 However, buying an efficient inverter is a good investment.
 Solar inverters are usually between 93% and 98% efficient at turning DC electricity into AC electricity, which is a large enough range to make a significant difference to your output.

 The angle and direction of solar panels has a big impact on their output.
 Aim for the sweet spot: facing south and tilted at an angle matching your latitude.
-The best angle for solar panels in the UK is between 20° to 50°, depending on where you are in the country.
+The best angle for solar panels in the UK is around 39 degrees, according to a 2019 study from York University.

 Solar panels can still be very effective if they’re east-facing or west-facing though – it’s just that south-facing is the optimum scenario.
 Any solar installer worth their salt will design a solar panel system for your property that makes the best use of your available roof space.